dominodatalab/CDISC01_Study/README.md

 The programming is created in a typical clinical trial folder structure, where the production (prod) and qc programs have independent directory trees.

-Reporting effort level standard code (e.g. SAS macros) should be stored in the `share/macros` folder
+Reporting effort level standard code (e.g. SAS macros) should be stored in the `share/macros` folder.

 The global `domino.sas` autoexec progam is also included in the repository to appropriately set up the SAS environment.